kckndrgn/CF-30/README.md

 # CF-30
-ISO image for CF-30 toughbook
+Script to download and build custom image for Toughbook CF-30 along with helper scripts that are loaded into the image